Best Skilled Trades for Women in 2026

 Get Started, Step-by-Step

-1. Pick a trade – Think about your strengths, talk to people doing the job.
+1. Pick a trade: Think about your strengths, talk to people doing the job.

-2. Pick a path – Trade school?
+2. Pick a path: Trade school?
 Apprenticeship?
 Either way, you’re gaining real skills.

-3. Get certified – Basic stuff like OSHA 10/30 or EPA 608 makes you more job-ready.
+3. Get certified: Basic credentials like OSHA 10/30 or EPA 608 make you more job-ready.

 Common Questions